-"The California State University System, as the largest state system of higher education in the country, sees a great need for the efficiencies and innovations that are being enabled by new IMS standards.
-IMS's work in providing 'adoption practice standards' to help our institutions achieve return on investment from new educational technologies are a much needed advancement for our industry.
-We invite other leading educational organizations around the world to join us in supporting the range of critical IMS Global Learning Consortium work."
+"The California State University System, as the largest state system of higher education in the country, sees a great need for the efficiencies and innovations that are being enabled by new 1EdTech standards.
+1EdTech's work in providing 'adoption practice standards' to help our institutions achieve return on investment from new educational technologies are a much needed advancement for our industry.
+We invite other leading educational organizations around the world to join us in supporting the range of critical 1EdTech Consortium work."

 Jim Behnke, Chief Learning Officer, Pearson Education

-"Pearson Education is pleased to be implementing and advancing the important work of the IMS Global Learning Consortium, such as Common Cartridge, Question and Test Interoperability (QTI), and Learning Tools Interoperability (LTI).
-It is very clear that the IMS standards will have a key role to play in growth of the market for digital learning materials and sophisticated learning applications, such as Pearson's MyLabs, that help students and teachers across the U.S. K-16 spectrum and around the globe."
+"Pearson Education is pleased to be implementing and advancing the important work of the 1EdTech Consortium, such as Common Cartridge, Question and Test Interoperability (QTI), and Learning Tools Interoperability (LTI).
+It is very clear that the 1EdTech standards will have a key role to play in growth of the market for digital learning materials and sophisticated learning applications, such as Pearson's MyLabs, that help students and teachers across the U.S. K-16 spectrum and around the globe."

 Ray Henderson, Chief Products Officer, ANGEL Learning

 "The business need for the Common Cartridge remains quite clear.
 Achieving basic content interoperability across platforms will reduce barriers to developing and distributing educational products.
 Energy that today is expended across the industry on content conversion could be better spent on developing more highly personalized products with stronger focus on learning outcomes.
 At ANGEL we believe that adoption of this standard is part of our mission to help improve openness and the quality of educational products available to our customers.
 We’re committed to shipping support and driving adoption of this standard with both customers and our industry partners.”